jgraph/www.diagrams.net-source/_posts/2023-01-27-default-styles.md

 1. Style your shape or connector on the drawing canvas first.
 2. While it is selected, click on _Set as Default Style_ from the _Style_ tab of the format panel.

-Shapes and connectors that you add from the shape libraries on the left or from the toolbar above the drawing canvas in [modern mode](/blog/modern-mode-diagrams.html) will always use the default style.
+Shapes and connectors that you add from the shape libraries on the left or from the toolbar above the drawing canvas in [simple mode](/blog/simple-mode-diagrams.html) will always use the default style.

 **Tip:** Hover over any shape in the shape libraries to see if a default style has been set.
 <br /><img src="/assets/img/blog/shape-style-default-hover.png" style="width=100%;max-width:300px;height:auto;" alt="Hover over any shape in the shape libraries to see it styled with your default style">